 Minimize the amount of time the freezer door is open.

-If you buy a new freezer, be sure to recycle your old one.
-Replacing and properly recycling your 15-year old freezer could reduce your carbon footprint by 6,800 lbs.
+If you buy a newfreezer, be sure to recycle your old one.
+Save $195 over the next five years and reduce your carbon footprint by 5,400 lbs. of greenhouse gas emissions over the lifetime of the freezer by repacing your old freezer with one that has earned the ENERGY STAR.
+Further reduce your environmental impact when you properly recycle the old one.
 Many appliance retailers will pick up and recycle your old freezer when you purchase a new one.